-If you have an air conditioner, or something that uses a heat pump, then you have an evaporator coil.
+If you have an air conditioner or something that uses a heat pump, then you have an evaporator coil.
 This coil works to cool and condition indoor air that flows over it by drawing out heat and moisture from the air as it passes by.
-Also known as the indoor coil, it is essential to any home that has a heating or cooling system, which is suffice to say that it is found in nearly every home in the country.
-The job of the evaporator coil is one of the most important factors in keeping our homes in a climate controlled setting throughout the year.
+Also known as the indoor coil, it is essential to any home that has a heating or cooling system, which suffices to say that it is found in nearly every home in the country.
+The job of the evaporator coil is one of the most important factors in keeping our homes in a climate-controlled setting throughout the year.

 How does an evaporator coil work?